dmbaturin/iproute2-cheatsheet/README.md

 If you decide to mirror it, please make sure to update it automatically from git to avoid creating outdated copies.

+# Repository structure

+This page is preprocessed with [soupault](https://baturin.org/projects/soupault) website generator to create a static ToC with section links that doesn't rely on JS.

+The page wrapping is in `templates/main.html` and the content is in `site/index.html`.
+For ease of mirroring, a preprocessed copy is kept in `build/index.html`.

+If you want to setup a self-updating mirror, fetch the `build/index.html` page.

 # Contributing

 Patches are always welcome.
 If you want to fix a typo, improve grammar or wording,